keithalewis/math/uf.md

 the market moves against them.
 This is an example of a hedging strategy that can be applied to a portfolio to get a more accurate estimate of counterparty risk.
-The CVA haircut should not be applied to a holding that no longer belong to the portfolio.
+The CVA haircut should not be applied to a holding that no longer belongs to the portfolio.

 DVA is just the CVA of the entity on the other side of the trades.
 The menagerie of XVA measures are attempts to incorporate special case